 After school, Loyola has eleven varsity sports teams and four JV teams.
 Outside of athletics, students participate in clubs and activities such as Amnesty International, chorus, diversity groups, forensics, dance, tutoring, stock market club, and more.

 Loyola appeals to parents by saying the school is a unique place to learn, and the "only independent, coeducational, Jesuit school in New York City."
 Visit the official Loyola School NYC website for more information about the school.

 Loyola has a lengthy admissions process including grades, standardized testing, recommendations, and more.
 Two separate sets of dates apply; one for early decision to Loyola, and one for regular decision.
 Note that applicants accepted during early decision must attend Loyola (pending financial aid packages).

-Early decision application: parts one and two
+Regular decision application: part one

 The application process for Loyola High School in NYC also requires students to submit plenty of information.
 In addition to the two parts of the Loyola application, students need their historical performance and teacher references.